Lima – So Much More than just a Big City

-Besides swimming with the sea lions Lima offers a super modern city which is just so big it makes it hard to know where to start.
-To help any other travellers conquer this giant metropolis we have made a guide!
+Besides swimming with the sea lions, Lima is a super modern city which is just so big it makes it hard to know where to start.
+To help any other travelers conquer this giant metropolis, we have made a guide of fun things to do in Lima, Peru including other practical advice for your visit!

 We stayed at a place called 151 Backpackers and it had a great location.
 It is one of the cheaper hostels in Lima and is located right next to Kennedy Park (the main plaza of Miraflores.)
 It was clean and comfortable and the owner was super friendly.
 Not to mention, it had a kitchen which was super hard to find in hostels in Lima.